natcap/invest.users-guide/source/wave_energy.rst

 + Paramters from previous runs are automatically loaded into the user interface.
 + Runtime of the model has been improved.
++ The projection input is no longer required and we calculate distances from the projection given by the area of interest polygon layer.
++ All table inputs are now given in CSV format rather than Excel files.

 Please send feedback or bug reports to richsharp@stanford.edu.